What is High-Functioning Depression?

 Doing your routine things around the house are doable, but may require a little more effort than usual.
 Simple tasks like doing laundry, grocery shopping, or cleaning might feel overwhelming, even though you ultimately complete them.
 You might find yourself putting off non-essential activities or doing only the bare minimum to get by.

 Partaking in social hours or hobby activities isn't uncommon, but you may not derive the same pleasure from them that you once did.
 You might attend social gatherings out of obligation rather than genuine interest, or participate in hobbies mechanically without experiencing joy or satisfaction.
-This is a key area where therapy for severe depression can help restore meaning and pleasure in activities.
+This is one of the areas we often address in depression therapy at Shift Counseling, helping clients reconnect with meaning, enjoyment, and a stronger sense of self.

 Since you're still managing symptoms while completing your normal activities, as mentioned, they might take a little more energy and motivation compared to a normal day.
 You're spending the bulk of your energy bank keeping those symptoms at bay, so less is left for the activity itself.
 By evening, you might feel completely drained despite having had what appears to be a normal, productive day.